Information for Parents

 As a professional counseling service, our staff is required to restrict the sharing of counseling-related information.
 In accordance with professional ethics and California state law, any information disclosed in the context of a professional counseling relationship is considered confidential.
 This means that what is shared by a student in counseling sessions is not discussed with any person outside of the UCC, with the following exceptions: (1) the student gives written permission to share his or her counseling-related information with a third party; (2) a counselor believes that the student may harm himself/herself or another person; (3) a counselor suspects the abuse of a child, elder, or other dependent adult.
 Unless the counselor has obtained a signed release from a student, or perceives that a student may be in immediate danger, the UCC will not be able to share any information with a parent related to the student's sessions.

-We understand that parents often feel they should be able to know about what their son or daughter may be discussing in counseling, and that confidentiality requirements are often a source of frustration.
-We encourage parents who desire to know more about their particular student’s counseling experience to talk with their son or daughter.
+We understand that parents often think they should be able to know about what their son or daughter may be discussing in counseling, and that confidentiality requirements are often a source of frustration.
+We encourage parents who desire to know more about their particular student’s counseling experience to talk with their student.
 On the whole, students tend to respond positively to open, honest communication.
 Though at times a student may choose to limit parental involvement, we find that the majority appreciate parental concern, acceptance, and guidance in the midst of the struggles they may face while at APU.